TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 ### Day 1 (Monday)

-Today, we decided to take a step back and look at the current situation and what we plan to do, now that another meeting at the clients location to test or device is cancelled and we do not have enough time to arrange another meeting there.
+Today, we decided to take a step back and look at the current situation and what we plan to do, now that another meeting at the clients location to test our device is cancelled and we do not have enough time to arrange another meeting there.
 We talked with Bas about the situation.
 We came to the conclusion that we should design different possible solutions and then pick one to replace the data being received from the client's system.
 We are gonna work on this tomorrow.
 Next to that, we worked a lot on documentation, making mini-manuals.
 We also made a diagram of the software part of the product:
 ![Software diagram](application_diagram.png)
-We also started importing the CSV file from Mylaps into our database as we can't get the data directly as the program is running locally to avoid any tempering on the times.
+Lastly, we also started importing the CSV file from Mylaps into our database as we can't get the data directly, as the program is running locally to avoid any tempering on the times.
 This means adding new columns and finding a smart way to add all the data without having to do it by hand.

 ### Day 2 (Tuesday)

 We received the main part of the casing for the device today from the 3d printer.
-It took such a long time due to the supports needing to be removerd through a special method.
+It took such a long time due to the supports needing to be removed through a special method.
 It needed to sit in a special bath with citric acid, which automatically removed the supports.
-However, this takes a long time.
+However, this takes a long time, which is why we only got it now.

 | ![Main casing of the device](main-casing.png) |
 | :-------------------------------------: |
 |             Main casing of the device             |

-As we are mostly meeting online due to personal reasons, we will set up the device into the casing tomorrow and make sure everything still works.
+As we are mostly meeting online today due to personal reasons, we will set up the device into the casing and make sure everything still works tomorrow.

 We also worked more on properly documenting everything, as we want to make sure all of the documentation is great when the project is finished.
 These are some of the pages we have been working on today:

 - [Website design](Website-Design.md)
 - [Mini manuals](Mini-manuals.md)

+Next to that, we read through this entire document to find missing information or grammar and spelling mistakes, we fixed all of those.